 Basics of Growing Pomegranates

 Pomegranates seem like very complex fruit, with all those brightly colored fruity seeds inside the outer fruit shell, separated from each other by a bitter rind.
 But they are actually not difficult to grow in an appropriate location.
 Pomegranates are native to the Middle East and South America, so it's no surprise that they prefer hot, dry climates.
-But the trees can grow in many warm regions if planted in a site with well-draining soil and lots of sunlight.
+But the trees can grow in many warm regions if planted on a site with well-draining soil and lots of sunlight.

 The trees are self-pollinating, but you'll get better fruit if you plant several and allow for cross-pollination.
 Don't heap on the fertilizer as the tree needs very little, and don't maim the tree in the name of pruning.
 Only trim back a little to decrease disease and increase fruit size.

-Propagating Pomegranate from Seed
+Propagating Pomegranate From Seed

 You can start propagating pomegranate from seed.
 This is considered the easiest way to get new plants.
 Seeds sprout well even if you just sprinkle them on the soil surface.
 They germinate quickly in warm climates and don't require dormancy.